dragz/vnc-roll/docs/index.md

 Installation
 --------------------
-Download the precompiled roll from
+Download the precompiled roll from the [ftp site](ftp://ftp.uit.no/linux/rocks/vnc-roll/)

-[ftp://ftp.uit.no/linux/rocks/vnc-roll/]

 and run the following sequence of commands